-We — citizens and governments — should work on managing our e-waste more efficiently.
-Failing to do so could lead to the production of 120 million tons of e-waste by 2050 (5).
+We — citizens and governments — should manage our e-waste more efficiently.
+Failing to do so could lead to the production of 120 million tons of e-waste by 2050 (4).
 This is more than double today’s amount.

 2. Keeping Our Planet Clean

 Up to 90 percent of your vacuum can be recycled.
 Metal components can be melted down to make new devices or parts.
 Plastic can also be reused to become car dashboards, plant pots, or even furniture.

 When disposed with the regular garbage, vacuums will likely be burnt.
 However, vacuums aren’t biodegradable.
 Like many electronic devices, they contain heavy metals such as copper, iron, or aluminum.